macho-catt/macho-catt/README.md

 ### Hi there 👋

-When not indoors and writing lines of code, I like touch grass by bouldering, running, hiking, camping, or backpacking.
+When not indoors and writing lines of code, I like to touch grass by bouldering, running, hiking, camping, or backpacking.
 I also enjoy playing Dota and questioning why I play that game.

 ##